-By integrating with Jira Server, Oomnitza provides several functionalities that empower service desk agents by providing rich device context, allowing for quicker responses, easier investigation, and ultimately faster time to resolution for service desk tickets.
+By integrating with Jira Server and Jira Datacenter, Oomnitza provides several functionalities that empower service desk agents by providing rich device context, allowing for quicker responses, easier investigation, and ultimately faster time to resolution for service desk tickets.

 How To Install

 Getting started with the Jira plugin is easy:

 - Navigate to the Atlassian Marketplace (https://marketplace.atlassian.com/)

 - Search for “Oomnitza for Jira Server” and download the plug-in to your local system

 - Login to Jira and navigate to “Administration —> Add-ons —> Manage apps”

 - Click “Choose File” and select the plug-in you downloaded in step 2